attestate/eth-fun/readme.md

 #### Notes

-- Eth clients such as `https://cloudflare-eth.com` only support logs of the latest 128 blocks.
+- Some Ethereum nodes such as `https://cloudflare-eth.com` only support logs of the latest 128 blocks.

 ## Changelog